vboussange/SciMLjobs/README.md

 # SciML jobs

 A running list of companies working with scientific machine learning.
+Feel free to make a pull request to add the (many) missing entries!

 | Company         | Domains                                   | Countries                 | Description |
 |----------------|--------------------------------------------|---------------------------|-----------------------------|